Go-or-Grow Models in Biology: a Monster on a Leash: Introduction

 In Section \ref{sec:go-or-grow-models}, we first review the classical FKPP equation as a reference point for further modeling and analysis.
 We then introduce the main players of this review article, namely the {\it general go-or-grow model} and its simplifications, which we call the {\it total population go-or-grow model}, where the transition functions depend on the sum of the two subpopulation densities \cite{pham2012,stepien2018,tursynkozha2023traveling,Syga2024,bottger2015,falco2024traveling,hatzikirou2012}, and the {\it balanced go-or-grow model} and {\it constant rates go-or-grow model}, which fit into the context analyzed in \cite{Gerlee2012,gerlee2016traveling,Fedotov2008,falco2024traveling,bottger2015,pham2012,Syga2024}.
 We show that for fast transition rates, a FKPP-type model can be found as the leading order approximation.

 After the models are defined, we focus on some mathematical properties.
 In Section \ref{sec:existence}, we review a method by Rothe~\cite{Rothe} to obtain a general local and global existence result.
 This does, however, not prevent strange behavior, as we show in Section \ref{sec:instabilities}.
 Here we employ methods that were developed by Marciniak-Czochra et al.~\cite{Anna1,Anna2}, to find that high-frequency instabilities are possible, and in fact, likely to occur.
-Section \ref{sec:criticaldomainsize} focuses on the classical ecological problem of a critical domain size, investigating what is the minimum size of a domain to support a go-or-grow population.
-We review previous results of Hadeler et al.~\cite{HadelerLewis2002,lewis1996biological} and cite a new general result by Thiessen et al.~\cite{ThiessenDomain}, which applies to general second-order elliptic operators and general $n$-dimensional domains.
+Section \ref{sec:criticaldomainsize} focuses on the classical ecological problem of a critical domain size, investigating what is the minimum size of a domain to support a go-or-grow population by reviewing previous results of Hadeler et al.~\cite{HadelerLewis2002,lewis1996biological}.
 Section \ref{sec:tw} then focuses on the existence of invasion waves and the estimation of the invasion speeds.
 We review previous results by Hadeler et al.~\cite{HadelerLewis2002}, Pham et al.~\cite{pham2012}, Stepien et al.~\cite{stepien2018}, and Falc\'{o} et al.~\cite{falco2024traveling}, and put them into an extended general framework.
 For this, we employ the general theory of invasion fronts of cooperative systems to generate a new result that applies in our more general framework.
 This section closes with a comparison of the wave speeds of the go-or-grow models to the FKPP wave speed.

 This paper is rounded off with a discussion (Section~\ref{sec:discussion}) of the relevance of these models to both biology and mathematics and the mathematical challenges that are still open.
 The biological applications are manifold, and the mathematical problems are interesting and challenging.